Bitter Melon

 bitter melon, balasm pear, bitter gourd Bitter melon is a climbing vine with yellow flowers that develope into gourds.
 Mostly the gourd, or fruit, is used in medicinal treatment.
 Found in Asian food markets, it can be taken in whole fruit form or as an extract, tincture or juice.

 This herb is useful in treating infections caused by retroviruses and is being investigated as a possible preventative in the transmission of HIV.
+It is believed to slow the insertion of HIV into the DNA of hose cells, however more research is needed in this area and these were laboratory, not human studies.
 Traditionally it has been used to treat parasites, worms and digestive disorders.

 Benefits Of Use